SereneSyntax04/python-for-devops/responsibilities.md

 def lambda_handler(event,content):
 in the above line lambda_handler is the default function that is triggered , event in bracket has allt he detail that cloudwatch is sending to lambda

-if you wanna understand that then use 'print(event) -> deploy and create new volume then check in log group -> the repor tyou got copy and paste in online json formatter'
+if you wanna understand that then use 'print(event) -> deploy and create new volume then check in log group -> the report you got copy and paste in online json formatter and you'll get a dictionary format of all the details cloudwatch is sending to lambda function

+from that we only want :
+resources: [
+   'arn:aws.........'IdOfVolume'
+]

+we need this id of volume to change the tyoe from gp2 to gp3 .

 ---